MouseSavers.com - Great deals on all things Disney!

 When and how can I get the best deal at one of the MouseSavers Preferred Hotels?

-The MouseSavers Preferred Hotels are hotels I've hand-selected in the Walt Disney World area because they offer outstanding value and excellent quality.
+The MouseSavers Preferred Hotels are hotels we’ve hand-selected in the Walt Disney World area because they offer outstanding value and excellent quality.
 All of the MouseSavers Preferred Hotels offer year-round, specially-negotiated room rates and/or extras for MouseSavers.com readers.
 These ongoing deals can typically be booked up to a year in advance.

 Sometimes the MouseSavers Preferred Hotels promote last-minute discounts and deals through the MouseSavers Facebook page.
 You can "like" that page and you'll see any specials that pop up.